abhijeet007rocks8/Dev-Scripts/JAVA/Employee Management/readme.md

 2. Display All
 3. Exit

-If option 1 is selected, the application should gather details of the employee like employee name, employee id, designation and salary and store it in a file.
+the application should gather details of the employee like employee name, employee id, designation and salary and store it in a file.
-If option 2 is selected, the application should display all the employee details.
+the application should display all the employee details.
-If option 3 is selected the application should exit
+the application should exit

 ## Features
 - It Stores the data from the Input to the File That Can Be accessed Later On.

+1. Add an employee
+2. Display All
+3. Write all the entered employees to file
+4. Read all the employees from the file
+5. Exit
+Data of the Employees:
+Employee ID.
+Name.
+Age.
+Salary

 ## Run The Code :